-- 5.B.5 For Emission Point AA-002, the permittee shall demonstrate initial compliance with the PM (filterable) [or TSM], CO, hydrogen chloride (HCl), and mercury (Hg) emission limits specified in Condition 3.B.5 by conducting performance testing no later than October 10, 2024 and annually thereafter [not to exceed thirteen (13) months after the previously completed test].
-Each test shall be conducted in accordance with the following requirements: - (a) All performance testing shall be performed in accordance with the requirements specified in 40 CFR 63.7520 and Table 5, Subpart DDDDD and at representative load conditions. - (b) If a performance test for a given pollutant specified by Condition 3.B.5 (i.e. PM [or TSM], CO, HCl, and Hg) are at or below 75% of the corresponding emission limit for at least two (2) consecutive years and there have been no changes to the operation of the boiler or air pollution control equipment that could increase emissions, the permittee may choose to conduct subsequent performance tests for the pollutant once every three (3) years [not to exceed thirty-seven (37) months after the previously completed test].
+5.B.3 For Emission Points AA-001 and AA-002, unless otherwise specified herein, the permittee shall demonstrate compliance with the emission limits specified in Condition 3.B.7 by conducting performance testing annually and not to exceed thirteen (13) months after the previously completed test.

+The permittee shall conduct each test in accordance with the following requirements:

+- (a) All performance testing shall be performed in accordance with the applicable requirements specified in 40 CFR 63.7520 and Table 5, Subpart DDDDD and at representative load conditions. - (b) A performance test shall be conducted at representative operating load conditions while burning the type of fuel or mixture of fuels that has the highest content of chlorine and mercury.
+Upon request, the permittee shall make available to the MDEQ such records as may be necessary to determine the conditions of a performance test.

+(c) If a performance test for a given pollutant specified by Condition 3.B.5 (i.e. PM [or TSM], CO, HCl, and Hg) are at or below 75% of the corresponding emission limit for at least two (2) consecutive years and there have been no changes to the operation of the boiler or air pollution control equipment that could increase emissions, the permittee may choose to conduct subsequent performance tests for the pollutant once every three (3) years (not to exceed thirty-seven (37) months after the previously completed test).

-If a performance test results for a specific pollutant indicates that the emissions are in excess of 75% of the corresponding emission limitation, the permittee must
+If a performance test results for a specific pollutant indicates that the emissions are in excess of 75% of the corresponding emission limitation, the permittee must resume testing on an annual basis until such time the performance tests over a two-year period fall below 75% of the emission limit.

-- resume testing on an annual basis until such time the performance tests over a twoyear period fall below 75% of the emission limit. - (c) The permittee shall conduct a fuel analysis for each type of fuel burned the boiler in accordance with 40 CFR 63.7521 and Table 6 in Subpart DDDDD. - (d) During each performance test, the permittee shall establish the operating limits specified in Condition 3.B.6 in accordance with Table 7 in Subpart DDDDD and conduct CMS performance evaluations in accordance with 40 CFR 63.7525, Subpart DDDDD.
+(d) During each performance test, the permittee shall establish the operating limits specified in Condition 3.B.8 in accordance with Table 7 in Subpart DDDDD and any conduct CMS performance evaluation in accordance with 40 CFR 63.7525, Subpart DDDDD.

-(Ref.: 40 CFR 63.7510(a), (c) - (e), 63.7515(a) - (c), and 63.7520(b) - (f); Subpart DDDDD)
+(Ref.: 40 CFR 63.7505(c), 63.7515(a) - (c), and 63.7520(b) - (f); Subpart DDDDD)

-5.B.6 For Emission Point AA-002 the permittee shall maintain a site-specific monitoring plan in accordance with the requirements in 40 CFR 63.7505(d)(1) - (4), Subpart DDDDD for the use of any continuous parameter monitoring system (CPMS).
+5.B.4 For Emission Points AA-001 and AA-002, the permittee shall maintain a site-specific monitoring plan in accordance with the requirements in 40 CFR 63.7505(d)(1) - (4), Subpart DDDDD for the use of continuous parameter monitoring system (CPMS) or continuous emissions monitoring system (CEMS).

 Additionally, the permittee shall maintain a site-specific stack test plan in accordance with 40 CFR 63.7(c), Subpart A that includes a test program summary, a test schedule, data quality objectives, and both an internal and external quality assurance program.
-The data quality objectives are the pretest expectations of precision, accuracy, and completeness of data
+The data quality objectives are the pretest expectations of precision, accuracy, and completeness of data.